-Today, on behalf of our more than 6.5 million members and supporters worldwide, we sent the CEOs of Facebook, Instagram, Twitter, YouTube, Twitch, and TikTok an urgent letter asking each one to enact a zero-tolerance policy against users posting videos or photos in which they’re shown harming animals and to immediately—and permanently—ban anyone who does so.
+On behalf of our more than 6.5 million members and supporters worldwide, we sent the CEOs of Facebook, Instagram, Twitter, YouTube, Twitch, and TikTok an urgent letter asking each one to enact a zero-tolerance policy against users posting videos or photos in which they’re shown harming animals and to immediately—and permanently—ban anyone who does so.

-Last month, a user of Twitch (a live-streaming platform for gamers) known as Alinity Divine came under fire for throwing her cat over her shoulder during a livestream.
+In July 2019, a user of Twitch (a live-streaming platform for gamers) known as Alinity Divine came under fire for throwing her cat over her shoulder during a livestream.

 DOGS DESERVE RESPECT.
 IF YOU CAN'T TREAT DOGS WITH KINDNESS AND INSTEAD HIT THEM, DON'T GET ONE.